Originally published: 2009-10-09

 implementation detail of

-a character array with the original string.
-If you read a file line-by-line,
+it shares a character array with the original string.
+If you read a file

-yet only use the first five characters of each line, you'll still hold the
+line-by-line, yet only use the first five characters of each line, you'll

 Well, that was simple enough: when I go to that line in my code, I see that